Comic Book: The Night Gwen Stacy Died

 - Close on Title: The title doesn't appear until the last panel,◊ in order to prevent readers from discovering too early which character would get killed off.

-- Distressed Damsel: Surprisingly averted.
+- Damsel in Distress: Surprisingly averted.
 We never actually see Gwen get kidnapped (we see the Goblin hovering outside her window, but not the act), and after that she's either unconscious or dead.

-- Dropped a Bridge on Him: As noted above, Gwen spends most of her final story unconscious before being dropped off a bridge.
+- Dropped Her Off a Bridge: As noted above, Gwen spends most of her final story unconscious before being dropped off a bridge.

 - Drugs Are Bad: LSD makes Harry a nervous schizophrenic wreck who becomes afraid to be alone, and begins wondering whether he even exists.